Virginia's Transportation Funding

 The Commonwealth Transportation Fund receives revenues from dedicated state and federal sources.
 The major state revenues are based on Virginia’s official revenue forecast developed by the Department of Taxation.
 The Virginia Department of Transportation and the Virginia Department of Rail and Public Transportation estimate the federal revenues from the Federal Highway Administration and the Federal Transit Administration.

-Together, the State of Good Repair and SMART SCALE improve the commonwealth’s ability to fund the right projects generating the greatest benefit.
+Together, these programs improve the commonwealth’s ability to fund the right projects generating the greatest benefit.

 Six-Year Improvement Program